netdata/netdata/README.md

    - Netdata Mobile App notifications (coming soon)

    :love_you_gesture: Netdata Cloud does not prevent you from using your Netdata Agents and Parents directly, and vice versa.<br/>
-   :ok_hand: Your metrics are still stored in your network when you connect your Netdata Agents and Parent to Netdata Cloud.
+   :ok_hand: Your metrics are still stored in your network when you connect your Netdata Agents and Parents to Netdata Cloud.

 ## How it works